Ahnfelt/firefly-boot/fireflysite/assets/markdown/BaseTypes.md

 [1, ...[2, 3], 4, 5] == [1, 2, 3, 4, 5]
 ```

-The comparison operators are supported.
+The comparison operators are supported for lists when it's supported for the elements of the lists.

 # Unit